aplteam/Tatin/docs/SyntaxReference.md

 ### ListCache
 ```
-mat←{fullpath} Listcache uri
+r←{fullpath} Listcache uri
 ```

 Lists the contents of the Tatin package cache.
 Refers to the `MyUserSettings` instance of the class `UserSettings`.

-`uri` might be empty of a specific domain:
+`uri` might be empty or a specific domain:

 * In case it is empty all packages of all domains are listed
-* In case it is a specific domain only packages of that domain are listed.
+* In case it is a specific domain only packages of that domain are listed

 The optional left argument `fullpath` defaults to 0, when just domain names and package IDs are reported.
 If it is 1 then the full paths are reported instead.